klinecharts/KLineChart/docs/en/instance-api.md

 - `name` technical indicator type, if default, all will be removed

-### addCustomTechnicalIndicator(technicalIndicator)
+### addTechnicalIndicatorTemplate(template)
-Add a custom technical indicator.
+Add a technical indicator template.
 Can be created in batches, just pass in the array in batches.
-- `technicalIndicator` technical indicator information, please refer to [Technical Indicators](technical-indicator.md)
+- `template` technical indicator template, please refer to [Technical Indicators](technical-indicator.md)

 ### createGraphicMark(value)